 In order to get a building certificate one needs a:

 - Survey Report

 - Access to the property

-By law, a residential property cannot be put on the market until a sale contract has been drawn up.
+By law, a residential property cannot be put on the market until a Contract for Sale of Land has been drawn up.
 You have the right to examine the contract at any time once a property is on the market.
-If a particular property interests you, get a copy of the sale contract as soon as possible so you can ask your solicitor or conveyancer to review it.
-You should have this done before signing a sale contract.
+If a particular property interests you, get a copy of the Contract as soon as possible so you can ask your Conveyancer to review it.
+You should have this done before signing a Contract for Sale of Land.

 When you buy a residential property in NSW there is a five business-day cooling-off period after you exchange sale contracts.
 During this period you have the option to get out of the contract as long as you give written notice.
 The cooling-off period starts as soon as you exchange and ends at 5pm on the fifth business day.

 A cooling-off period does not apply if you buy a property at auction or exchange contracts on the same day as the auction after it is passed in.